 Significant community engagement and input remains a priority as we rebuild our schools.
 Public Design Workshops continue to provided students and school communities the opportunity to help shape the designs of the schools that will be modernized and rebuilt.
 Design Advisory Groups and Master Planning Committees comprised of students and community stakeholders also provide feedback for the PPS Design Teams.
 View the Grant Modernization Public Engagement Video.

 Significant water quality work accomplished this summer

 Portland Public Schools continues to make progress on returning school drinking fixtures to service.
 Each school is different, and each fixture must be tested and re-tested before we can label it safe for drinking.
-To see the status of drinking fixtures at your school, click on this chart and this schedule for when the work will be accomplished It will be updated on a regular basis.
+To see the status of drinking fixtures at your school, click on this chart and this schedule for when future work will be accomplished.
+We are now including a chart for the additional work done on classroom fixtures.
+These documents will be updated on a regular basis.

 PPS has now replaced and brought back online the majority of drinking fountains and kitchen faucets in the common areas of most schools.
 These faucets now meet or exceed PPS water quality standards which are better than those mandated by the EPA.